vibueno/PixelOdrom/README.md

 ## Usage
 * Select the width and height and create a new canvas
 * Select a color with the color picker
 * Paint pixels by clicking on them.
-You can also paint more then one pixel in one go by dragging the mouse
+You can also paint more then one pixel in one stroke by dragging the mouse
 * You may reset pixel colors by using the erase tool.
 Dragging function works for erasing too

 ### Saving canvas